jhellier/rs21/README.md

 # rs21 Challenge
+<i>This is the original submission for the interview challenge.
+The master branch and all other branches are experiments in what could be done.</i>

 This is a project in support of a coding challenge as part of the interview process for [RS 21](https://rs21.io/)

 The app is currently hosted on: [Quin Moto](http://quinmoto.com/rs21.html)